Bosskhazen/Tournament/README.txt

 This is a C++ learning project of mine.
 I am aiming to develop a football tournament organizer software.
-After specifying the type of tournament and entering the number and their names, the software will automatically generate matchs calendar allowing the users to enter the match results.
+After specifying the type of tournament and entering the number of teams and their names, the software will automatically generate match calendar allowing the user to enter the match results.
 The software will then generates ranking, qualifying teams, champions, etc....
-At the end, the software will be able to handle nationale league, multigoup tournament, direct qualifying tournament, home/away matchs, etc....
+At the end, the software will be able to handle national leaguex, multi group tournaments, direct qualifying tournaments, home/away matchs, etc.

 The software will be developped for console at first and will serve, after its completion, as a tool for learning GUI usage and development.